-^{}Consortium for Data Analytics in Risk, University of California, Berkeley and One Concern, email: jeffrey.r.bohn@gmail.com.
+\Consortium for Data Analytics in Risk, University of California, Berkeley and One Concern, email: jeffrey.r.bohn@gmail.com.

-[†]Consortium for Data Analytics in Risk and Department of Economics, University of California, Berkeley, and Aperio Group (now at BlackRock), email: lrg@berkeley.edu.
+&lt;sup>†Consortium for Data Analytics in Risk and Department of Economics, University of California, Berkeley, and Aperio Group (part of BlackRock), email: lrg@berkeley.edu.

-[‡]Aperio Group (now at BlackRock), email: Simge.Ulucam@blackrock.com.
+&lt;sup>‡Aperio Group (part of BlackRock), email: Simge.Ulucam@blackrock.com.

-[§]We are grateful to Lloyd Han, Mark Bateman, the participants of the Journal of Investment Management Spring 2021 conference and the June 2021 AperioX seminar.
+$^{\$}We$ are grateful to Lloyd Han, Mark Bateman, the participants of the Journal of Investment Management Spring 2021 conference and the June 2021 AperioX seminar.